 Some studies have found that lifestyle and diet may impact brain health, with unhealthy lifestyles potentially leading to brain shrinkage.
-Studies in older adults have found that brain shrinkage results in less cognitive abilities compared to a same-age adult with a normal brain size.
+Studies in older adults have found that brain shrinkage results in less cognitive abilities compared to a same-age adult with normal brain size.

 Eating healthy brain food can help retain cognitive abilities and lower the risk of brain impairment, and may help you increase focus, creativity and productivity every day.

-Here’s our guide to foods that claim to aid brain health.
+So if you’re wondering what food is good for the brain, read our guide to foods that claim to aid brain health.
 And the good news is that even foods such as wine, chocolate and coffee can help boost your brain.
 Certain brain food – such as oily fish and green leafy vegetables – can foster brain health and help retain greater cognitive abilities as you get older.

 Brain food: oily fish

-Studies showing the impact of eating brain boosting foods such as oily fish can have a dramatic impact.
+Studies showing the impact of eating brain-boosting foods such as oily fish can have a dramatic impact.
 Eating oily fish once per week has been linked to reducing the risk of Alzheimer’s by more than 50%.
 Don’t like oily fish?
 Look for animal-based Omega 3 supplements that contain DHA, such as krill oil.

 Brain food: wine